DallanQ/lotr_duel_for_middle_earth/Manual.md

 ## CARD AND TILE EFFECTS (page 5)

-Grey cards (image of a diamond) provide Skills that let you play other cards and tiles in your play area.
+Grey cards (> image of a Rhombus) provide Skills that let you play other cards and tiles in your play area.
 You gain **1 Skill per symbol** shown.
 Each symbol may only be used **once per turn**, on each of your turns.

 > image of a Ruse icon, Strength icon,  Courage icon, Knowledge icon, Leadership icon.